-This code of conduct is intended to provide clear and robust voluntary minimum standards for sustainability practices for all stakeholders across the outdoor festivals and events industry - event organisers, local authorities and supply chain.
+This code of conduct is intended to provide the UK with clear and robust [voluntary] minimum standards for sustainability practices for all stakeholders across the outdoor festivals and events industry - event organisers, local authorities, and supply chain, set in the context of industry-scale and national environmental aims and targets.

-It represents a science-based approach aligned with all relevant existing frameworks and initiatives where possible - global, national, and sector specific.
+It represents a science-based approach aligned with relevant existing frameworks and initiatives where possible - global, national, and sector specific\.

-These minimum expectations are provided to support clear action for all events.
-It is understood that events vary in type, size, frequency and location.
+It is understood that events vary in type, size, frequency, location, and maturity on their sustainability journey.